anradix/42-cursus/2-get_next_line/README.md

 static variables.

 ### How do I use it?
-1. Clone this repo and cd into it:
+1. Clone this repo and cd into it

        git clone https://github.com/antoineradix/42-cursus.git
        cd 42-cursus/2-get_next_line